danieleagle/bind-private-dns-docker/README.md

     `sudo docker network create main`

-2. Open the included **docker-compose.yml** and under **ports**, change the instances of the IP `192.168.1.50` to the IP address of the machine running Docker.

-3. In the same file, edit the **ROOT_PASSWORD** environment variable and change it to the desired password.
+2. In the same file, edit the **ROOT_PASSWORD** environment variable and change it to the desired password.

-4. Run the following command (geared toward Linux) in the root of where the this repository was cloned:
+3. Run the following command (geared toward Linux) in the root of where the this repository was cloned:

     `sudo docker-compose up -d`

-5. Open the Webmin interface and navigate to the Bind settings page.
+4. Open the Webmin interface and navigate to the Bind settings page.
 The username will be **root** and the password the value you assigned previously.

-6. Under `Access Control Lists`, add a ACL named **trusted** or any preferred name with the following (depending on network configuration):
+5. Under `Access Control Lists`, add a ACL named **trusted** or any preferred name with the following (depending on network configuration):

     ``` bash
     192.168.1.0/24
     127.0.0.1
     ```

-7. Navigate to `Zone Defaults` and then under the `Default Zone Settings` section change `Allow Queries From` to `Listed`.
+6. Navigate to `Zone Defaults` and then under the `Default Zone Settings` section change `Allow Queries From` to `Listed`.
 In the edit box specify the ACL created earlier in the previous step (e.g. **trusted**).
 Now click `Return to zone list`.

-8. Click on `Edit Config File` then on the **Edit config file** drop down, select `named.conf.options` and then click the **Edit** button.
+7. Click on `Edit Config File` then on the **Edit config file** drop down, select `named.conf.options` and then click the **Edit** button.
 This is where some important options will be configured to ensure this DNS server truly is private.

     Ensure your **named.conf.options** configuration file looks like the code below.